SergioCS147/sergiocs147.github.io/index.md

     </p>
     <p>
       My current interests lie in the intersection of combinatorics, algebraic geometry and convex geometry, and their plentiful applications.
-Among the objects like to study are matroids, graphs, polyhedra, Grassmannians and toric varieties.
+Among the objects I like to study are matroids, graphs, polyhedra, Grassmannians and toric varieties.
     </p>
     <p>